haoqindeng/haoqindeng.github.io/_pages/about.md

     * generated optimized pulse for each component using QOC
     * balance partitionioned MST computing nodes for efficient parallel computation, using METIS
   * Worked on optimization of VQE(Variational Quantum Eigen-solver) algorithm
-    * self-implemented VQE circuits with pyqpanda
+    * worked on circuit-level implementation of VQE with pyqpanda
     * optimized VQE measurement overhead through joint measurement of commuting Hamiltonians; projecting LI basis terms onto qubit computational basis using stabilizer formalism
     * attempted pulse-level optimization of VQE circuits using Qiskit open-pulse and QOC